mehulagg/gitlab/doc/user/snippets.md

 ### Reduce snippets repository size

-Because versioned Snippets are considered as part of the [namespace storage size](../user/admin_area/settings/account_and_limit_settings.md), it's recommended to keep snippets' repositories as compact as possible.
+Because versioned snippets are considered as part of the [namespace storage size](../user/admin_area/settings/account_and_limit_settings.md), it's recommended to keep snippets' repositories as compact as possible.

 For more information about tools to compact repositories,